bakame-php/cron-expression/README.md

 **NOTICE: Field validator do not take into account the `DateTimeInterface` object timezone**

-### Registering CRON Expression
+### Registering CRON Expression Aliases

-The `ExpressionParser` class is able to handle special CRON expression.
+The `ExpressionParser` class is able to handle the all default aliases for CRON expression except one.
 You have them also exposed as named constructors on the `Expression` class

 | Special expression | meaning              | Expression constructor | Expression shortcut     |